AI built for condo and HOA management. Learn more

 Consent agenda

 This is an agenda that packages any documents that may be required if a meeting item requires a vote.
-Whether it’s approving meeting minutes or looking at committee reports, a consent agenda puts everything together in one comprehensive package.
-Then, at the meeting, there is a motion to approve the consent agenda in order to move things along swiftly.
+Whether it’s approving last week’s meeting minutes or looking at committee reports, a consent agenda puts everything together in one comprehensive package.

-The one caveat is that board members have to be willing to read the material beforehand, so you don’t have people voting on things that they’ve never thought about.
-If you cram too much into your consent agenda, it may be overwhelming and unappealing.
-Also, any board member can request that an item be pulled out of the consent agenda in order to discuss it separately.
+If too much content is added to the consent agenda, it may be overwhelming and unappealing.
+Furthermore, any board member can request that an item be pulled out of the consent agenda in order to discuss it separately.
+So this type of meeting may not always be as productive as one would have hoped.

 When should you flip the agenda?

+Is it ever okay to ditch the agenda?
+Well, it doesn’t always have to be followed exactly.
 If you notice that owners keep looking at their watches, or their eyes are beginning to glaze over, it’s okay to alter the agenda.
-The board doesn’t want to create a situation where owners make decisions based on what will get them out of the meeting in the least amount of time.

-How to keep members interested
+How to keep owners interested

 Conclusion